Email: firstname.lastname@example.org | Tel: 0208 270 4242

-For GCSE, the students will have 2 field trips, one investigating a human geography issue, and the other a physical geography issue (location, themes and dates TBA).
+For GCSE, the students will have 2 field trips, one investigating a human geography issue in Brentwood, and the other a physical geography issue (TBC).

-The department has also previously organised an international visit to Iceland for GCSE and A Level students.
+The department has also organises an international visit to Iceland for GCSE and A Level students.

 http://www.bbc.co.uk/education/subjects/zkw76sg The new BBC Bitesize website for GCSE Geography.
 Has a variety of revision topics and video clips.